mugdhak30/mugdhak30.github.io/docs/_posts/2022-05-07-Hidden-Treasures-Of-NRW-Bonn.md

 *Cherry Blossoms Lane*
 {: refdef}

 I found Bonn to be of the perfect size: not as small as Paderborn but not even as huge as Frankfurt.
 While most of the town looked new to me, there were some historic places worth a visit.
 One of Germany’s oldest churches, Bonn Minster was glorious and was built in the 11th century by the Romans.
 I had heard of [Ludwig van Beethoven](https://en.wikipedia.org/wiki/Ludwig_van_Beethoven) so it was fascinating to see his home.
-One very unique feature of the town center was the presence of cherry blossoms at random places on the street.
+A very unique feature of the town center was the presence of cherry blossoms at random places on the street.
 The peak season was over but some trees still had a hint of pink (I guess you can see them in some photos below).

 {:refdef: style="text-align: center;"}